biocorecrg/ropes-linux-mop2-2023/_sources/linux_basics.rst.txt

 PS: the list is random, so it is unlikely you will get the same result.

-A list of identifiers can be quite useful to go back to the original name list to extract the whole information. <br>
+A list of identifiers can be quite useful to go back to the original name list to extract the whole information.
 We can do this using again the program **grep** with the options **-F** (it means search a fixed string, do not interpret it... we will explain this later) and **-f** for using patterns specified in a file.

 .. code-block:: bash